Content Audit Template for Refresh Decisions

 /blog/short-tip

-Signal: No impressions, overlaps stronger guide, no conversion role
+Signal: No impressions, overlaps stronger guide, no clear business role

 Action: Consolidate